-Young Albert enlists to serve in WWI after his beloved horse, Joey, is sold to the cavalry.
-Albert’s hopeful journey takes him out of England and across Europe as the war rages on.
+Young Albert Narracott enlists to serve as a soldier in The Great War (World War 1) after his beloved horse, Joey, is sold to the cavalry.
+Albert’s journey takes him across the devastation of war-ravaged Europe in search of the horse.

 WAR HORSE is the second Steven Spielberg directed picture premiering in Australia on Boxing Day (December 26th to those of you not of the British Empire).
 Both are epic adventures aimed at a family audience, however the other film–THE ADVENTURES OF TIN TIN–feels like the horse to back if you want to pick a winner for the race to number one at the Box Office.
 (The horsey similes stop now, promise.)

 Despite the official synopsis, WAR HORSE is about the journey of the horse, Joey, rather than that of his owner, Albert Narracott (Irvine).
 The tale begins in rural Devon, on the eve of the Great War.
 Young Albert is a farmer’s son and he comes to own Joey through a series of miscalculations made by his proud father Ted Narracott (Mullan).
 Another bad decision by Ted leads to Joey’s being sold to the Cavalry.
 Albert is heartbroken and he determines that he will find a way to get his beloved horse back.

 From here, we follow Joey from owner to owner, through the four years of the Great War.
 There are vivid characters and great set pieces.
 The war and its effects are presented in a way that is mindful of the younger members of the audience, but it doesn’t feel sanitised.
 There is no blood evident, but the trenches of the Western Front are shown as frightening, filthy and claustrophobic.